niieani/gpt-tokenizer/README.md

 Running the unit tests and verifying the test cases helps maintain consistency between the library and the original Python implementation.

+### Model Information

+`gpt-tokenizer` provides comprehensive data about all OpenAI models through the `models` export from [`gpt-tokenizer/models`](./src/models.ts).
+This includes detailed information about context windows, costs, training data cutoffs, and deprecation status.

+The data is regularly maintained to match OpenAI's official documentation.
+Contributions to keep this data up-to-date are welcome - if you notice any discrepancies or have updates, please feel free to open a PR.

 ## [Benchmarks](https://l8j6fv.csb.app/)

 Since version 2.4.0, `gpt-tokenizer` is the fastest tokenizer implementation available on NPM.
 It's even faster than the available WASM/node binding implementations.